dzhavat/dzhavat.github.io/_posts/2020-04-04-my-thoughts-on-github-discussions.md

 ---

 I’m actually quite excited about Discussions.
 I think it has the potential to bring the community closer to the project, make the project feel “alive” and increase the engagement.
-There are a couple of pain points but I’m, optimistic that we can turn them positive.
+There are a couple of pain points but I’m optimistic that we can turn them positive.
 I’m looking forward to it.

 What do you think about it?